Document Attestation - The Definitive Guide (2023)

 Attestation Guide

 We’ve already clarified that Canada doesn’t issue attestations.
-But you can get your documents authenticated by Canada and then attested by the embassy or consulate of the country that is asking for the attestation.
+In some cases, you can get your documents authenticated by Canada and then attested by the embassy or consulate of the country that is asking for the attestation.
+You can find more information on alternatives to an apostille, here.
+In general though, what you need (and can get) is an apostille.

-You should be aware that Global Affairs Canada has stringent requirements for the documents it authenticates.
+You should be aware that Global Affairs Canada has stringent requirements for the documents it issues an apostille for.
 They will not authenticate your document if:

 • It’s not an original document